centrahq/api-documentation/pages/04.guides/02.erp-gql-integration/docs.md

 ### Special case - changing quantity of the existing order line

-If you wish for the `update*Order` mutation to add quantity to an existing order line, instead of creating a new order line, you can do that if you match the parameters of `addLines` input _precisely_ with the existing line.
+If you wish for the `updateOrder` mutation to add quantity to an existing order line, instead of creating a new order line, you can do that if you match the parameters of `addLines` input _precisely_ with the existing line.
 This means that you must specify exactly the same:
 * Display ID
 * Product size ID
 * Unit price (both currency and amount)